 Make sure to read my post A Guide To Nuraghe In Sardinia.

-Three watchtowers can be visited in the area.
-The first one, Torre dei Dieci cavalli (Tower of the ten horses) got its name from the fact that ten horses (and their knight owners) used to live under the hill where it was built, in order to be always ready to act against any pirate’s incursion.
+The first one, Torre dei Dieci cavalli (Tower of the ten horses) got its name from the ten horses (and their knight owners) that lived under the hill where it was built.
+Doing this, they were always ready to act against any pirate’s incursion.

-The second one was built to guard off the salt mines (Saline, in Italian) and is therefore called Torre Salinas: it’s the only watchtower with a squared base in all of Sardinia and has been recently restored.
+The second one was built to guard off the salt mines (Saline, in Italian).
+Its name is Torre Salinas.
+It’s one of a kind here on the island.
+Indeed it is the only watchtower with a squared base in all of Sardinia.
+It has been recently restored.

-The last watchtower, Torre Montiferru, watches over the natural harbor of Porto Pirastu and is located on a high hill: if you climb up there, you’ll have a wonderful view of the surroundings.
+The last watchtower, Torre Montiferru, watches over the natural harbor of Porto Pirastu and is located on a high hill.
+It you climb up there, you’ll have a wonderful view of the surroundings.

 Birdwatching at the ponds

 Muravera and Villaputzu’s municipalities share one of the richest marsh areas in Sardinia, the Sarrabus.
-Thousands of birds and other animals live and nest in one of the ten ponds in the area, which can be explored either with a guide or on your own, always following some essential guidelines.
+Thousands of birds and other animals live and nest in one of the ten ponds in the area.
+You can explore it either with a guide or on your own, as long as you are careful to respect the animals

 Explore the churches

-San Nicola di Bari Church was built in the 15th century on the ruins of an Aragonese church.
-There are some important relics in there, but the most famous – and particular one – is the silver cross that was donated by a man who was freed after being captured and enslaved by the Saracen pirates.
+San Nicola di Bari Church dates from the 15th century and lays on the ruins of an Aragonese church.
+There are some important relics in there.
+The most famous and peculiar one is the silver cross.
+A men who was freed after being captured and enslaved by the Saracen pirates donated it.

-The area surrounding Muravera was exploited, up until the 1900s, for its abundance of silver.
-The old mines can still, sometimes, be seen and visited.
+The area surrounding Muravera was exploited, up until the 1900s, for its abundance of silver, and there are still the ruins of some old mines.
+There are no regular guided tours there, but you can visit a mine.

 Sagra degli Agrumi